Toric ideals and diagonal 2-minors: General results for ideals generated by diagonal -minors

 \section{General results for ideals generated by diagonal $2$-minors}

 In this section first we recall some basic facts about toric ideals associated to vector configurations.
-Next we associate to a simple graph $G$ on the vertex set $\{1,\ldots,n\}$ the vector configuration $\mathcal{A}_{G}$ and the matrix $N_{G}$ with columns the vectors of $\mathcal{A}_{G}$.
-It turns out (see Proposition 2.2) that $P_{G}$ is the toric ideal associated to $\mathcal{A}_{G}$.
-Furthermore, we show that the rational polyhedral cone $pos_{\mathbb{Q}}(\mathcal{A}_{G})$ has exactly $2m+n$ extreme rays, where $m$ is the number of edges of $G$.
-Also, Theorem 2.7 provides a necessary and sufficient condition for the matrix $N_{G}$ to be totally unimodular.
-This implies that every initial ideal of $P_{G}$ is generated by squarefree monomials, when $G$ is a bipartite graph.
-Moreover, for a bipartite graph $G$, the universal Gr{\"o}bner basis of $P_{G}$ is described by the circuits of the toric ideal associated to $\mathcal{A}_{G}$.
+Next we associate to a simple graph $G$ on the vertex set $\{1,\ldots,n\}$ the vector configuration $A_{G}$, and let $N_{G}$ be the matrix with columns the vectors of $A_{G}$.
+It turns out (see Proposition \ref{Proposit}) that $P_{G}$ is the toric ideal $I_{A_{G}}$ associated to $A_{G}$.
+Also, we show that the matrix $N_{G}$ is totally unimodular if and only if the graph $G$ is bipartite.
+As a consequence, if $G$ is a bipartite graph, then every initial ideal of $P_{G}$ is generated by squarefree monomials.
+Moreover, for a bipartite graph $G$, the universal Gr{\"o}bner basis of $P_{G}$ is described by the circuits of $I_{A_{G}}$.